Vertigo is a feeling of spinning when a person is standing still. It can be caused by many different health problems.

-- Sensation of feeling pulled in one direction
+- Feeling of being pulled in one direction

 - Feeling of being off-balance

-You will be asked about your symptoms and past health.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Tests may be done to look for a cause.
-Tests may include:
+Tests to look for a cause may include:

 - Blood tests